-Recommendation: Land managers should manage vegetation to reduce fuel loads at strategic points in the landscape.
-All land managers with high fuel loads should consider how best to break up fuel loads with natural and man-made firebreaks.
+Recommendation: Land managers should consider managing vegetation to reduce fuel loads at strategic points in the landscape.
+All land managers should consider how best to break up fuel loads with natural and man-made firebreaks.

-Recommendation: Land managers should maintain and enhance natural firebreaks eg mature woodland, wetlands
+Recommendation: Land managers should consider maintaining and enhancing natural firebreaks eq mature woodland and wetlands.

-Recommendation: Consider the provision of water for firefighting eg by re-wetting, creating fire ponds or maintaining access to natural water bodies.
+Recommendation: Consider the provision of water for firefighting eg by rewetting, creating fire ponds or maintaining access to natural water bodies.

-Recommendation: All woodland landholdings should consider continuous cover silvicultural techniques as opposed to clear fell and re-plant.
-Continuous cover systems are generally associated with shorter field layers and less fuel than young plantations.
+Recommendation: All woodland landholdings should maintain thinning operations and consider continuous cover silvicultural techniques as opposed to clear fell and re-plant.
+Care should be taken to reduce the development of ladder fuels.

-5.6 Firebreaks
+4.5 Firebreaks

 Where fuel loads are high and continuous, then fires can only be fought effectively where there are firebreaks in the landscape.
 A firebreak in this plan is defined as a non-flammable area or a zone of short vegetation which acts to slow or stop the spread of a wildfire by depriving it of fuel.
+Firebreaks can be linear features in the landscape or more complex vegetation mosaics.

 Natural firebreaks may be rivers, lochs, scree slopes or areas of less combustible vegetation.
 Man-made firebreaks can be roads, hill-tracks, grass fields and areas where vegetation has been cut or burned.
-Where man-made firebreaks are being created, considerable thought should be given to their position in the landscape.
-The key considerations are: